 If your hardware is intact, you can use data recovery software to resurrect any type of file, from music and pictures to spreadsheets and documents.
 The software can easily locate and restore your emails, compressed files, and executables.
 The best data recovery software can help maintain the folder organization of your various files, and it can even recover an entire drive or partition.

 System repair is handled by a specialized technician, utilizing various methods to repair hardware, software or network issues.

 Generally, hardware failures require the review of a system to test for various abnormalities.
 Suspected parts, like RAM, power supply, hard disk or optical drive are individually checked, replaced or troubleshooted when an error is discovered.

 When a hard disk fails, data is copied to an extra drive and the failed disk is replaced.
 Data is reconstructed on the fresh drive with the help of algorithms and parity data.
 During the rebuilding process, the performance of a few processes or applications might be adversely affected by latency.

-In the event you are starting from ground up, rebuilding data from third party sources is a helpful place to start.
+In the event you are starting from the ground up, rebuilding data from third-party sources is a helpful place to start.
 Some of these records may include, but are not limited to:

 • Merchant statements/credit card history

 These are some important data backup and recovery methods that will help keep all your crucial data safe in case tragedy strikes.
 Take advantage of them and keep your business data safe at all times.